3and4/Leither/doc/MiMei-en.md

 + Content might migrate among nodes
 Mimeimization can be executed beforehand, or on demand.
 The latter is actually a split.
 A new MiMei object detached from the original one.
 A referential relationship keeps the tie.

-Leither supprots database and file system.
+Leither supports database and file system.
 User can use traditional development method if only its own data is concerned.
 In this case, the whole user or application is one stand alone MiMei object.

 #### 6.2 MiMei version
 Both MiMei file system and database support version.